bluesky/bluesky/doc/source/plans.rst

 Metadata can be loaded from a persistent file, specified by the user interactively at execution time, or incorporated in a plan.

-All of the pre-assembled plans also accept an ``md`` argument, which makes it easy for a user-defined plan to pass in extra metadata.
+All of the pre-assembled plans also accept an ``md`` ("metadata") argument, which makes it easy for a user-defined plan to pass in extra metadata.

 .. code-block:: python